O'Connor (ACT)

 O'Connor displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In O'Connor, as per the latest Census evaluation, 65.9% of dwellings were houses while 34.1% consisted of other types such as semi-detached homes and apartments.
-This contrasts with the Australian Capital Territory's figures of 39.3% houses and 60.7% other dwellings.
-Home ownership in O'Connor stood at 31.8%, with mortgaged properties accounting for 29.2% and rented dwellings making up 39.0%.
-The median monthly mortgage repayment in the area was $2,500, exceeding the Australian Capital Territory average of $2,080.
-The median weekly rent figure in O'Connor was recorded at $451, compared to the ACT's $476.
-Nationally, O'Connor's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In O'Connor, as per the latest Census evaluation, 65.9% of dwellings were houses, with the remaining 34.1% being semi-detached, apartments, or other types.
+This compares to the Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Home ownership in O'Connor stood at 31.8%, with mortgaged dwellings at 29.2% and rented ones at 39.0%.
+The median monthly mortgage repayment was $2,500, above the Australian Capital Territory average of $2,080.
+Median weekly rent in O'Connor was $451, compared to the Australian Capital Territory's figure of $450.
+Nationally, O'Connor's median monthly mortgage repayments were higher at $2,500 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing